 The HERO Session can shoot video, photos, and timelapse.
 Here’s a rundown of the features available for shooting video.

 Video Resolutions on the GoPro HERO Session

-The GoPro HERO Session doesn't shoot in 4K.
-Its largest video size is HD video of 1440p (1920x1440) and 1080p (1920x1080).
-If you're mainly looking to share your video on the web, those resolutions are plenty big enough and also keep the footage to manageable file sizes while you're editing and saving the files.
+Perhaps the most important thing to know about the HERO Session for shooting video is that it doesn’t shoot 4K video (aka UHD video).
+Its largest video size is HD video of 1440p (1920×1440) and 1080p (1920×1080).
+If you’re mainly looking to share your video on the web, those resolutions are plenty big enough and also keep the footage to manageable file sizes while you’re editing and saving the files.

 Here’s how the resolutions compare relative to each other.
 You can click on the graphic to open a full-size version.

 Aspect Ratios of Video on the GoPro HERO Session